 - There is no statutory right to extra pay if you work on a bank holiday.
 Any right to extra pay depends on the terms of your employment contract.

 - Part-time employees should receive a pro-rata’d allowance of paid bank holidays to ensure they are dealt with fairly – even if they do not normally work on the days the bank holidays fall.

-- Where a bank holiday is alligned to a Christian festival (i.e. Easter) there is no requirement to allow additional time off on other dates for employees who practice other religions.
+- Where a bank holiday is aligned to a Christian festival, (i.e. Easter) there is no requirement to allow additional time off on other dates for employees who practice other religions.

 - The statutory holiday entitlement of 28 days MAY include bank holidays (or your Employer may give you some or all of the bank holiday days in addition to the 28 days).

-- If you are on Statutory Parental Leave, Statutory Paternity Leave, Statutory Maternity Leave or Statutory Adoption Leave during a bank holiday are you entitled to a compensatory day off (or pay in lieu).
-This depends – if you receive the minimum holiday entitlement of 28 days per year which includes bank holidays then any bank holiday that falls during your parental leave would entitle you to receive a day off in lieu for this bank holiday.
-However, if you receive paid time off for bank holidays on top of the statutory minimum 28 days then your right to a compensatory day off or pay in lieu will depend on what your employment contract (or any holiday policy) says.
+- If you are on Statutory Parental Leave, Statutory Paternity Leave, Statutory Maternity Leave or Statutory Adoption Leave during a bank holiday, you are entitled to a compensatory day off (or pay in lieu).
+If you receive the minimum holiday entitlement of 28 days per year which includes bank holidays, then any bank holiday that falls during your parental leave would entitle you to receive a day off in lieu for this bank holiday.
+However, if you receive paid time off for bank holidays on top of the statutory minimum 28 days, your right to a compensatory day off or pay in lieu will depend on the terms of your employment contract (or any holiday policy).

 Our Crunch advisors are only able to answer accountancy related questions.
 If you have an employment question please either leave a comment below or phone the Acas Helpline on 0300 123 110

 If you are an Employer and need ongoing professional help with any staff/freelance issues, talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses.
 Our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.